Haufe-Lexware/Scss-Styleguide/README.md

 }
 ```

-It’s not important for the performance that we have only one declaration of the mediaquery.
-Because of this we can use it more like **Element Queries.** Read more about this situation at [a blogpost](http://helloanselm.com/2014/web-performance-one-or-thousand-media-queries/) by Anselm Hannemann, which had the same question.
+It is not important for the performance to have only one declaration of a media query.
+Thus, we can use it like **Element Queries.** Read more about this in [a blog post](http://helloanselm.com/2014/web-performance-one-or-thousand-media-queries/) by Anselm Hannemann who had the same question.

 <a name="categorizing-css">Categorizing CSS-Rules</a>
 -----------

-If I write CSS / Scss I am really consistent and want to set rules for all kind of stuff.
-Because of this I have rules for categorizing my styles.
+If I write CSS / Scss I am really consistent and want to set rules for all kinds of stuff.
+Thus, I have a couple of rules for categorizing my styles.

 ```sass
 // Element-Base